Mentorship and networking

 For mentorship connections, new faculty and librarians are encouraged to meet with their unit head (e.g., chair, director, supervising librarian) to discuss potential pairing options with senior colleagues.
 The terms of a mentorship relationship are unique to the individuals involved and based on personal preferences and needs.
 Learn more about establishing positive mentorship relationships.

-In 2025, a working group will come together to explore a new mentorship program that aligns more closely with our institutional plans—including the Indigenous Plan and Equity Action Plan—and better responds to the needs of faculty, librarians and academic leaders in our evolving post-secondary landscape.
+Beginning in fall 2025, a steering committee is exploring a new mentorship program that aligns with our institutional plans—including the Indigenous Plan and Equity Action Plan—and responds to the needs of faculty, librarians and academic leaders in our evolving post-secondary landscape.

 Communities of practice